Integrated Texting Q and A

 My patients all have Text OK set to ??.
 Do I have to manually change them all to Yes in order to send text messages?

 No, you do not have to manually change the status.
-In Preferences, uncheck Text Msg OK status, treat ?? as No instead of Yes.
-All patients with a status of ?? will receive texts.
+In Preferences, uncheck Text Msg OK, assume default is 'No' .
+All patients with no selected Text OK status will receive texts.

 If a family member's Wireless Phone field is blank in the Patient Information window, will a text message or email be sent?
 Will the program default to the guarantor's mobile number to send eConfirmations and Reminders?